-Most of the POWs were boarded onto the Nissyo Maru the same day, Shelby was in the small detachment who remained behind at Manila and continued to work on the docks.
-He was then sent to Bilibid Prison.
+The detail was disbanded on July 15, 1944, and most of the POWs were boarded onto the Nissyo Maru the same day, Shelby was in the small detachment who remained behind at Manila and continued to work on the docks before he was sent to Bilibid Prison.

 On August 25, 1944, Shelby’s name appeared on a list of POWs being transferred to Japan.
-The POWs were taken to Pier7 and boarded on the Noto Maru and spent two days in the hold.
+The POWs were taken to Pier7, boarded on the Noto Maru, and spent two days in the hold.
 The ship sailed on August 27 and spent the night in Subic Bay.
-The next day, the 30th, the ship sailed for Takao, Formosa, arriving there on August 30.
-The same day it sailed for Keelung, Formosa, again arriving the same day.
+The next day, the 30th, the ship sailed for Takao, Formosa, arriving there on September 2nd.
+The same day it sailed for Keelung, Formosa, again arriving there later in the same day.
 After being joined by other ships, it arrived in Japan on September 4.
-When the Japanese opened the hatch to the hold, they shouted that the bodies of the dead should be passed above the POWs heads so that they could be removed.
+When the Japanese opened the hatch to the hold, they shouted that the bodies of the dead should be passed above the POWs’ heads so that they could be removed.
 To the surprise of the Japanese, no one had died.

 In Japan, he was sent to Sendai #6, which was also known as Hanawa, where 500 POWs worked in the copper mine owned by Mitsubishi and under company supervision.
-The camp was approximately 200 feet wide by 350 feet long and had a 12-foot high wooden fence around it and was located at 4,000 feet.
+The camp was approximately 200 feet wide by 350 feet long.
+It had a 12-foot high wooden fence around it and was located at 4,000 feet.
 The POWs were housed in wooden barracks, with 30-foot ceilings, and two tiers of bunks, against each long wall, with straw matting and a mattress stuffed with straw for sleeping.
-They also had a 4″ by 4″ by 8″ block of wood for a pillow.
+Each man had a 4″ by 4″ by 8″ block of wood for a pillow.

 The floors of the barracks were packed dirt with a center aisle.
 There were covered walkways, without sides, that connected the barracks.
 To heat the barracks, there was a small potbelly stove.
 If they were lucky, the Japanese gave them enough wood for an hour’s heat.
 The POWs – who worked in the foundry – stole coal knowing that if they were caught they would be beaten.
 The barracks were not insulated and the heavy snow – which was as deep as 10 feet – served as insulation.